 - Search for the ringtone you want and preview it.

 Note: The iPhone ringtones you purchased are only with the length of 30 seconds.
 Actually, most of the iPhone ringtones are the songs you've purchased.
-Let me show you the truth: you pay for your purchased iTunes songs and then you pay for the iPhone ringtones.
+Let me show you the truth: you pay for your purchased iTunes songs, and then you pay for the iPhone ringtones.
 You pay for twice.
 Since you have paid for the song, why can't you make your own iPhone ringtone with any song you want?
-With the help of iPhone Ringtone Maker for Mac, you can easily make iPhone ringtone with less money paid.

 If you have purchased or created a ringtone for iPhone, import it to iTunes and sync the ringtone to your iPhone 6 Plus/6/5s/5c/5/4s/4.
 Afterwards, follow below steps to set your iPhone ringtone: